magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/ReferenceFrame/UnityEngine.XR.MagicLeap.ReferenceFrame.Cinfo.md

 ---
 title: Cinfo
-summary: information necessary to construct a reference frame.
+summary: information necessary to construct a reference frame

 ---